Puerto Rico: Law

 The insular legal system is a blend of civil law and the common law systems.

-Puerto Rico is the only current U.S. jurisdiction whose legal system operates primarily in a language other than American English: namely, Spanish.
-Because the U.S. federal government operates primarily in English, all Puerto Rican attorneys must be bilingual in order to litigate in English in U.S. federal courts, and litigate federal preemption issues in Puerto Rican courts.
+Puerto Rico is the only U.S. jurisdiction whose legal system operates primarily in a language other than American English: namely, Spanish.
 Title 48 of the United States Code outlines the role of the U.S. Code to U.S. territories and insular areas such as Puerto Rico.
 After the U.S. government assumed control of Puerto Rico in 1901, it initiated legal reforms resulting in the adoption of codes of criminal law, criminal procedure, and civil procedure modeled after those then in effect in California.
 Although Puerto Rico has since followed the federal example of transferring criminal and civil procedure from statutory law to rules promulgated by the judiciary, several portions of its criminal law still reflect the influence of the California Penal Code.

 The judicial branch is headed by the chief justice of the Puerto Rico Supreme Court, which is the only appellate court required by the Constitution.
 All other courts are created by the Legislative Assembly of Puerto Rico.
 There is also a Federal District Court for Puerto Rico, and someone accused of a criminal act at the federal level may not be accused for the same act in a Commonwealth court, and vice versa, since Puerto Rico as an unincorporated territory lacks sovereignty separate from Congress as a state does.
 The U.S. Supreme Court held in 2016 that such a parallel accusation would constitute double jeopardy.

 Crime

 The homicide rate of 19.2 per 100,000 inhabitants was significantly higher than any U.S. state in 2014.
 Most homicide victims are gang members and drug traffickers with about 80% of homicides in Puerto Rico being drug related.

-In 1992, the FBI made armed carjacking a federal crime and rates decreased per statistics, but as of 2019, the problem continued in municipalities like Guaynabo and others.
-From January 1, 2019, to March 14, 2019, thirty carjackings had occurred on the island.
+In 1992, the FBI made armed carjacking a federal crime, and rates decreased per statistics, but as of 2019, the problem continued in municipalities like Guaynabo and others.